The ; keyword

 The @UnitSystem keyword

-The @UnitSystem keyword declares that the state variables, external state variables an parameters are expressed in a given unit system.
+The @UnitSystem keyword declares that the state variables, external state variables a parameters are expressed in a given unit system.
 In the current version of MFront, the only supported unit system is the international system of units, denoted SI.

 For instance the declaration of the physical bounds for the temperature and the porosity is automatic if the SI unit system is used.